../_images/Week_6.jpg

 Week 2.6: Biases and Papers#

-This week will focus on two slightly separate but equally important aspects of science: Bias and paper writing.
-The first is Bias—unconscious or otherwise.
-We all have biases shaped by our neurodevelopement—culture, language, experiences.
+Bias: unconscious or otherwise.
+We all have biases shaped by our neurodevelopment—culture, language, experiences.
 As scientists, we strive to be objective, but the reality is that we very rarely are.
 In this workshop, we will discuss how to be aware of our biases and what we might want to do to shape them in the way we want.
 And why it matters.
 Biases influence which theories we believe; what papers get published and how scientific theory changes.
-This becomes even bigger when considering AI.
-The second part of this week is a dive into scientific paper writing.
-What should be included in a paper? what are the various parts of a paper?, and what is the process to follow in order to write a publishable paper?
-Components this week are:
+This becomes even more relevant when using AI based tools to support or improve your research project.

 Monday: